ladygecko/SpecflowSimpleAddAccount/README.md

 # Setup

-You should use Google Chrome browser Version Version 91.0.4472.114 to runs this test.
+You should use Google Chrome browser Version 91.0.4472.114 to runs this test.